 Fig. 1.
 Synchronously-pumped OPO schemes for mid-infrared comb generation. (a) Degenerate (subharmonic) SP-OPO, and (b) singly-resonant SP-OPO.

-Another SP-OPO technology used in our lab is based on singly resonant optical parametric oscillation.
+Another SP-OPO technology used in our lab is singly resonant optical parametric oscillator.
 In this case, the output light contains two clearly separate spectral features, the signal and idler combs (Fig. 1b).
 Of these, the center wavelength of the idler comb is typically tunable in the MIR region.
-An advantage of the singly-resonant SP-OPO configuration is high average output power, which can exceed 1 W. On the other hand, unlike with the subharmonic SP-OPO, the offset frequency of the comb is not automatically stabilized.
+An advantage of the singly resonant SP-OPO configuration is high average output power of up to 1 W. High MIR power is needed for example in OFC photoacoustic spectroscopy, a new technique we have pioneered.
+On the other hand, unlike with the subharmonic SP-OPO, the offset frequency of the comb is not automatically stabilized.

 Optical frequency comb spectroscopy can be divided into two main categories: In direct OFC spectroscopy, the frequency comb is used as a light source to probe molecules or atoms under investigation.
 In OFC-assisted spectroscopy, the comb is used as a stable optical frequency reference, in order to improve the precision and accuracy of molecular spectroscopy carried out by a tunable continuous-wave laser.